thenewobjective/thenewobjective.github.io/.drafts/uncategorized/the-llm-vibe.md

 When using GenAI tools, the effort invested in critical thinking shifts from information gathering to information verification, from problem-solving to AI response integration, and from task execution to task stewardship.
 This shift indicates that while GenAI tools can improve worker efficiency, they can also inhibit critical engagement with work and potentially lead to long-term overreliance on the tool and diminished skill for independent problem-solving.

-The study also revealed that higher confidence in GenAI’s ability to perform a task is related to less critical thinking effort.
+The study also revealed that higher confidence in GenAI's ability to perform a task is related to less critical thinking effort.
 For instance, confidence in GenAI was negatively correlated with perceived enaction of critical thinking, suggesting that as workers become more confident in GenAI, they perceive less need for critical thinking.

 Participants in the survey reported that they engage in critical thinking primarily to ensure the quality of their work, such as by verifying outputs against external sources.
 The study identified several barriers to critical thinking when using GenAI tools, including awareness barriers, motivation barriers, and ability barriers.